openstack-archive/tripleo-docs/doc/source/ci/content_provider_jobs.rst

 done with `build-test-packages`_ invoked in the `multinode-standalone-pre.yml`_.
 We ensure that the built repo is available to child jobs by setting the `ib_create_web_repo variable`_ when built-test-packages is invoked by a provider job.
-This `makes the repo availabe via a HTTP server`_ on the content provider node that consumers then retrieve as described below.
+This `makes the repo available via a HTTP server`_ on the content provider node that consumers then retrieve as described below.

 The Content Consumers